Marsan-Ma-zz/imgrec/README.md

 [e3]: https://github.com/Marsan-Ma/imgrec/blob/master/lib/data_util.py#L786

 ## Is this work for face-detection?
-Like Facebook did.

 Face detection application got some better choices.
 Since human face has a similar pattern even for different race and gender, face detection application could largely benefit from these clues.